mergesort/mergesort.github.io/reading-list.md

 ---

-What I've been reading (or listening to) in chronological order.
-Position on this list serves no relation to how great I think a book is. 🙂
+What I've been reading in chronological order.
+Position on this list serves no relation to how great I think a book is, but **bolded** titles are books I highly recommended reading.

+---

 - [Machine Learning: The New AI](https://www.amazon.com/gp/product/0262529513/ref=as_li_tl?ie=UTF8&tag=picks06-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0262529513&linkId=092835958c0a7e15d2f1c149c8f1c4e5)